cbare/cbare.github.io/index.md

 * Reverse-engineering the regulation of gene expression at the [Institute for Systems Biology][4].
 * [publications][5] (ORCID: [0000-0003-1006-1491][9]).

-This is my **[online notebook][7]** - a collection of stuff possibly related to programming, data-science, machine-learning, deep-learning, natural-language-processing, life-science.
-On any given topic, I might know what I'm talking about or I might just be curious.
+This is my **[online notebook][7]** - related to programming, data, AI, machine learning, or biotechnology.
+On any given [topic][11], I might know what I'm talking about or I might just be curious.
 Mostly, the latter.

 Old stuff still lives on the old [Digithead's Lab Notebook][6].